 Sofia is currently studying her Master of Architecture having graduated with a Bachelor of Design in Architecture from UTS.
 Prior to pursuing architecture, she completed a Bachelor of Design in Interior and Spatial Design at UTS.
 Before joining Sam Crawford Architects Sofia gained 3 years of practical experience in a small architectural practice in Sydney.
 Sofia uses her experience and understanding of interior spaces in her architectural design approach and has a keen eye for detail.

 Caitlin completed her Bachelor of Design in Architecture degree at the University of Sydney in 2017, joining SCA to gain practical experience before pursuing her Masters of Architecture.
-She was the recipient of the Faculty’s Dean’s Outstanding Merit Scholarship and has been twice recognised in the Faculty’s Dean’s List of Academic Excellence.
+She was the recipient of the Faculty’s Dean’s Outstanding Merit Scholarship and has been three times recognised in the Faculty’s Dean’s List of Academic Excellence.
 Caitlin assists in the design development, documentation, and presentation documentation of a variety of projects.

 Laurel holds a Masters in Management from Macquarie Graduate School of Management.
 She joined SCA in 2016 and enjoys using her administrative skills to ensure the smooth running of the practice.

 Bonnie joined SCA in 2015 bringing with her eight years of experience in security, elder care and youth mentoring roles.
 Her primary roles at SCA are studio security and staff well-being.